carlostobon/blog-posts/gradient-descent/index.md

 function using **Numpy** and some basic calculus in **Python**.

-By optimizing I mean doing something pretty similar to what we do when we're building neural networks or just using a regular machine learning model.
+By optimizing I mean doing something pretty similar to what we do when we're building <a href="/posts/neural-network-from-scratch-in-python">neural networks</a> or just using a regular machine learning model.

 ## The Rosenbrock function